buddhiraz/Djangp-Celery-Redis-Minimal/README.md

 ## Running Celery Tasks

-- You can trigger a background task by calling a Celery task in your Django views or shell.
+- You can trigger a simple background task by calling a Celery task in your Django views or shell.

   For example, if you have a task in `tasks.py` like this: